Relative poset polytopes and semitoric degenerations

 We have the following characterization equivalent to the definition. \begin{proposition} $\cR_{\omega_K}(P,<,<')$ is the intersection of $\cR(P,<,<')$ with the affine subspace $U_K$ of points $x$ with $x_p=(\omega_K)_p$ for all $p\in P^*$.
 This intersection is a face of $\cR(P,<,<')$. \end{proposition} \begin{proof} Consider the hyperplane Evidently, $H$ is a supporting hyperplane of $\cR(P,<,<')$ and This shows that $U_K\cap \cR(P,<,<')$ is a face of the latter.
 The only vertices of $\cR(P,<,<')$ contained in $H$ are $\mathbf 1_{\max_{<'}J}$ for $J\in\cJ$ such that $J\cap P^*=K$.
 This shows that \end{proof}

 The next statement is needed to generalize the definition to general $\la$. \begin{proposition} Let $\mu$ be a nonnegative dominant marking.
 Then there exists a unique decomposition of the form $\mu=\sum_{i=1}^m \alpha_i\om_{K_i}$ where $\alpha_i\in\bZ_{\ge0}$ and $K_i\in\cJ^*$ satisfy \end{proposition} \begin{proof} Set $M=\max_p\mu_p$.
-Then $\mu$ is an integer point in the dilated order polytope $M\cO(P^*,<)$ and the desired decomposition and its uniqueness are obtained from Proposition~\ref{inctuple} by collecting like terms. \end{proof} We will denote the coefficient of $\om_K$ in the above decomposition by $\alpha_K(\mu)$. \begin{definition} If $\la$ is nonnegative, then the \textit{marked relative poset polytope} (or \textit{MRPP}) $\cR_\la(P,<,<')$ is the Minkowski sum
+Then $\mu$ is an integer point in the dilated order polytope $M\cO(P^*,<)$ and the desired decomposition and its uniqueness are obtained from Proposition~\ref{inctuple} by collecting like terms. \end{proof} We will denote the coefficient of $\om_K$ in the above decomposition by $\alpha_K(\mu)$.
+Recall that $\la$ was chosen to be dominant. \begin{definition} If $\la$ is nonnegative, then the \textit{marked relative poset polytope} (or \textit{MRPP}) $\cR_\la(P,<,<')$ is the Minkowski sum

 If $\la$ has negative coordinates, choose an integer $\beta$ such that all coordinates of $\la+\beta\om_{P^*}$ are nonnegative and define \end{definition}

 To see that in the second case the polytope does not depend on the choice of $\beta$, consider two nonnegative markings $\mu_1$ and $\mu_2$ with $\mu_1-\mu_2=\gamma\om_{P^*}$ for some $\gamma\in\bZ$.
 We have $\alpha_{P^*}(\mu_1)-\alpha_{P^*}(\mu_2)=\gamma$ while $\alpha_K(\mu_1)=\alpha_K(\mu_2)$ for all other $K$.
 The independence now follows from $\cR_{\om_{P^*}}(P,<,<')=\{\mathbf 1_{\max_{<'}P}\}$.